mahabib-dev/mahabib-dev/README.md

 ## 🌐 About Me

 I'm Ahasan Habib, a dedicated and detail-oriented Web Designer & Developer with a strong passion for creating modern, user-focused websites and web applications.
-With several years of experience in front-end and back-end development, I bring creative ideas to life using clean code and smart design principles.
+With several years of experience in front-end and back-end development, I bring creative ideas to life using clean code and smart design principles.<br>
 I specialize in HTML, CSS, JavaScript, PHP, and WordPress, with deep knowledge of responsive design, SEO-friendly structure, and cross-browser compatibility.
-From static websites to dynamic WordPress themes and WooCommerce shops, I develop solutions that are both visually appealing and functionally powerful.
+From static websites to dynamic WordPress themes and WooCommerce shops, I develop solutions that are both visually appealing and functionally powerful.<br>
 I'm continuously learning and exploring new technologies to stay ahead in the ever-evolving digital world.
-Whether it's collaborating on open-source projects or building full-stack websites for clients, I take pride in delivering quality results on time.
+Whether it's collaborating on open-source projects or building full-stack websites for clients, I take pride in delivering quality results on time.<br>
 Feel free to check out my repositories, connect with me, or reach out for collaboration.
-Let’s create impactful digital experiences together!
+Let’s create impactful digital experiences together!<br>

 ## <img width="40" height="40" alt="image" src="https://github.com/user-attachments/assets/2112b058-b0da-43ed-a7b5-50f876a8a0bf" />  I Specialize In:<br>